-Yes!
 At Healing Hooves, we work with several friendly barn cats, a dog, and chickens in addition to horses.
 In the past we have incorporated work with donkeys, rabbits and guinea pigs.
-This is however stepping into the broader field of Animal Assisted Therapy (AAT) which brings with it considerations, responsibilities and requirements, some of which we discuss below.
+This is however stepping into the broader field of Animal Assisted Therapy (AAT) or Animal Assisted Interventions (AAI) which brings with it considerations, responsibilities and requirements, some of which we discuss below.

 The Longer Answer

 While most EFW certifying bodies (including Pro-EFW) only certify you to work with equines – horses, donkeys and mules – the reality is that most of us have other animals whom our clients may want to meet and interact with.
 What this means for you and your practice will depend on several factors including the nature of your work, your client base, and the species of animal you choose to include in your work, or to simply have on your premises.
 Remember that your responsibility for client and animal well being and safety applies as much when a client picks up your barn cat or throws a ball for your dog as it does when they interact with your horses.